Liquidation of S Corporations: Mastering Tax Implications of Liquidating Distributions

 - Tax issues regarding character and timing arising from common transactions in a dissolution or liquidation

 - Post-tax reform considerations

-- Case study illustrating liquidation of S corp
+- A case study illustrating liquidation of S corp

 The panel will discuss these and other key issues:

 - What are the rules for recognizing income and losses in the year of liquidation of the S corporation?

 - How does the S corporation report liquidating installment receivables and other property distributions?